Chaudhry Muhammad Sarwar Khan: Family background

-Ch.
-Muhammad Sarwar Khan was born in a well known Sulehria Rajput family, who have Dogra Rajput ancestry in Rupochak, District Narowal cum Sialkot.
+Chaudhry Muhammad Sarwar Khan was born into a well known Sulehria Rajput family, who have Dogra Rajput ancestry in Rupochak, District Narowal cum Sialkot.
 He was a respected politician from Rupochak, Narowal.
-His father Khan Bahadur Qasim and uncle Kazim Khan both served in the British Indian army.
+Chaudhry Sarwar's father Khan Bahadur Qasim and uncle Kazim Khan both served in the British Indian army.
 Khan Bahadur Qasim won the 1937 election from the state of Kashmir and Jammu and his younger brother Kazim khan held a top bureaucratic post in British Raj after retirement.
-Ch.Muhammad Sarwar Khan's grandfather Hashim Khan also served in the British Indian Army during World War I in "58th Vaughan's Rifles (Frontier Force)" regiment and was awarded the Highest "Medal of Gallantry" during his service with Lord Kitchener in the Third Anglo-Afghan War.
-Hashim khan's father Sazawar Khan died fighting against the British during 1857 Indian Mutiny, his grandfather Abdul Nabi Khan was a Nawab in the Mughal court (No Hazari) and was under an obligation to provide 9000 troops to the Mughal Empire.
+Chaudhry Sarwar's Grandfather Hashim Khan also served in the British Indian Army during World War I in "58th Vaughan's Rifles (Frontier Force)" regiment and was awarded the Highest "Medal of Gallantry" during his service with Reginald Dyer in the Third Anglo-Afghan War.
+Chaudhry Sarwar's Great Grandfather father Sazawar Khan died fighting against the British during 1857 Indian Mutiny.
+Chaudhry Sarwar's Great Grandfather Abdul Nabi Khan was a Nawab in the Mughal court (No Hazari) and was under an obligation to provide 9000 troops to the Mughal Empire.

-Ch.
-Muhammad Sarwar Khan has two sons, Barrister Mansoor Sarwar Khan and Tahir Sarwar.

 Political career

 Early politics

-Khan's younger brother Ch.
-Ghulam Ahmed Khan was a seasoned right-wing politician of Pakistan Muslim League.
-He was elected Member Provincial Assembly of Punjab (MPA) for five consecutive terms dating 1985 to 1999...
+Chaudhry Sarwar's younger brother Chaudhry Ghulam Ahmed Khan was a seasoned right-wing politician of Pakistan Muslim League.
+He was elected Member Provincial Assembly of Punjab (MPA) for five consecutive terms dating 1985 to 1999.